 An important part of software development is testing.
 Python for machine learning can run literally on any platform, including Windows, macOS, Linux, Unix, and many, many more!
 Why it matters?
 It makes testing a piece of cake, as you can run tests on any platform you like.
 All your developers have to do is use PyInstaller, for example, to prepare their code to run on different platforms.
 Using Python for machine learning will save you a lot of time and money!

-It’s easy to read Python, so any of the Python developers can easily implement it, copy or share it whenever a change in the code is required.
+It’s easy to read Python, so any Python developers can easily implement it, copy or share it whenever a change in the code is required.

 Using Python eliminates confusion, mistakes, and conflicting paradigms, which increases the efficiency of algorithm exchange, sharing of ideas, and tools between AI and machine learning professionals.